 '''

-from luma.core import legacy
+from luma.core.legacy import text

 from luma.core.legacy.font import proportional, CP437_FONT, LCD_FONT

 with canvas(device) as draw:

-legacy.text(draw, (0, 0), "A", fill="white", font=proportional(CP437_FONT))
+text(draw, text="A", fill="white", font=proportional(CP437_FONT))

 '''

 The fixed-width fonts can be "converted" on-the-fly to proportionally spaced by wrapping them with the luma. core.legacy.font.proportional class.